 Each campus president serves as the chief administrative officer with overall responsibility, authority, and accountability for the campus.
 Each campus devises its own structures, programs, and procedures within the general goals and policies of SUNY and within its specific mission.

-Each state-operated campus in the SUNY system has its own college council, which consists of 10 members, nine appointed by the governor and one elected by and from the students on the campus.
+Each state-operated campus in the SUNY system has its own college council, which consists of 10 members, nine appointed by the governor and one elected by and from among the students of the institution.
 The governor designates one member as chair.
 Council members appointed by the governor serve for a term of seven years.
 Councils also shall invite a representative of the faculty and a representative of the alumni to attend regular meetings of the council.
 The statutory powers and duties of college councils are described in Article 8, Section 356 of the New York State Education Law.

 Five senior college officers report to Thomas J. Schwarz, the president of Purchase College.
-This group, together with the assistant to the president, is called the president’s cabinet:
+This group, together with the executive assistant to the president, is called the president’s cabinet:

 Provost and Academic Affairs

 The provost, who also serves as vice president for academic affairs, is responsible for providing the college’s academic leadership.
-The Office of the Provost and Academic Affairs oversees each of the college’s academic units, together with major areas of academic and sponsored research planning, assessment, and support:
+The Office of the Provost and Academic Affairs oversees each of the college’s academic units, together with major areas of institutional, academic, and sponsored research planning, assessment, and support:

 Enrollment Management and Integrated Marketing